codac-team/codac/doc/doc/tutorial/index.rst

 Duration and meeting sessions
 -----------------------------

-The tutorial will be held **from 29th of October**.
+The tutorial will be held **from 26th of October**.
 More information about dates and interactive sessions are coming soon.
-..Interactive meetings sessions are also planned each Wednesday afternoon at 2PM (UTC):
+Interactive meetings sessions are also planned each Tuesday afternoon at 2PM (UTC):

 .. .. hlist::
 ..   :columns: 4